 Through the novel use of source-headline-randomization we estimate the separate influences of article content and perceptions of publisher politics on news evaluations.

 Maurice Jakesch joined Cornell University Department of Information Science in 2017.
 As a PhD student he is advised by Mor Naaman and works with the Social Technologies Lab at Cornell Tech.
 Maurice is a doctoral fellow at the Cornell Digital Life Initiative and has been supported by the German National Academic Foundation and the Graduate Network of Bavaria.
 He holds a BSc in Electrical Engineering from ETH Zurich, an MSc in Information Technology from the Hong Kong University of Science & Technology, as well as an honors degree in Technology Management and an MA in Philosophy of Science and Technology from the Technical University of Munich.
-He has interned with Facebook Core Data Science team, the GE Digital Foundries and BMW's digital innovation team.
-He helped setting up TeleClinic, Germany's first eHealth platform.
-Maurice volunteers for MIT D-Lab's Innovation Network.
+He has interned with the Facebook Core Data Science team, the GE Digital Foundries and BMW's digital innovation team.
+He helped setting up TeleClinic, Germany's first eHealth platform, and volunteers for MIT D-Lab's Innovation Network.